marcelfalliere/extjs-offline-poc/README.md

 a goood content_type, `/application/json` and the requests itself works with `index-debug.html` and in a new tab of the navigator.

+2. The use of `navigator.onLine`.
+Even if the server is reachable, deconnecting from your wifi/network will cause it to return `false`.

+3. ...

 Installation
 ------------